PyO3/maturin/Readme.md

 Build and publish crates with pyo3, rust-cpython and cffi bindings as well as rust binaries as python packages.

-This project was meant as a zero configuration replacement for [setuptools-rust](https://github.com/PyO3/setuptools-rust).
+This project is meant as a zero configuration replacement for [setuptools-rust](https://github.com/PyO3/setuptools-rust) and [milksnake](https://github.com/getsentry/milksnake).
 It supports building wheels for python 3.5+ on windows, linux and mac, can upload them to [pypi](https://pypi.org/) and has basic pypy support.

 ## Usage